vishakh2513110-max/Customer-Segmentation-using-Clustering-Algorithms/README.md

 PCA was used only for visualization and not for clustering itself.

-PCA reduced the high-dimensional feature space into principal components, making cluster visualization easier while preserving most of the underlying data variance.
+PCA simplified the high-dimensional feature space while preserving most of the underlying variance, making cluster visualization easier and more interpretable.

-### 4. Finding Optimal Number of Clusters
+### 4. Finding the Optimal Number of Clusters

-Used the **Elbow Method** to determine the optimal number of clusters.
+Used the **Elbow Method** to determine the optimal number of customer segments.

-The elbow point suggested:

-* Optimal Clusters (K) = **4**
+**Optimal Clusters (K) = 4**

 ---